ethereum/go-ethereum/docs/_rpc/ns-personal.md

 Validate the given passphrase and submit transaction.

-The transaction is the same argument as for `eth_sendTransaction` and contains the `from` address.
+The transaction is the same argument as for `eth_sendTransaction` (i.e. [transaction object](/docs/rpc/objects#transaction-call-object)) and contains the `from` address.
 If the passphrase can be used to decrypt the private key belogging to `tx.from` the transaction is verified, signed and send onto the network.
 The account is not unlocked globally in the node and cannot be used in other RPC calls.

 | Client   | Method invocation                                                |
 | :--------| -----------------------------------------------------------------|